mediadrop/mediadrop/doc/dev/templating.rst

 Adding Your Own Layout
 ----------------------

-The public-facing side of Simpleplex is designed so that it can be wrapped in your own site layout.
+The public-facing side of MediaCore is designed so that it can be wrapped in your own site layout.